AzuraCast/AzuraCast/Readme.md

 ## Local Development with Vagrant

-This application supports **Vagrant** for local development and testing before launching a production
+This application supports **Vagrant** for local development and testing before launching a production station.

 * Clone this repository to your hard drive.
 * Install [Vagrant](http://www.vagrantup.com/) for your OS.